 Sugar cane is a commodity for white sugar extraction.
 Sugarcane covers a wide variety of industries such as sugar mills which produce processed sugar, liquor ethanol distilleries, and millions of manufacturing units for jaggery.
 Sugarcane provides sugarcane juice which is a refreshing cocktail.
 Ethyl alcohol is provided by molasses as raw material.

-Medicinally, sugar cane was also used.
+Medicinally, a sugar cane was also used.
 In South Asia, a wide range of health issues from indigestion to nicotine have been treated and externally further used to reduce inflammation.
-In Ayurvedic medicine, roots, as well as stems, have been used to cure diseases of the skin and also the urinary tract, including in the case of bronchitis, heart condition, development failure of milk, cough, and anaemia.
+In Ayurvedic medicine, roots, as well as stems, have been used to cure diseases of the skin and also the urinary tract, including in the case of bronchitis, heart condition, development failure of milk, cough, and anemia.
 Some transcripts have recommended its use with jaundice and low blood pressure.
 The paste was commonly used for the treatment of wounds and for helping recovery.

 Sugarcane is a sugar crop of economic importance.
 The sugar cane produces sucrose that builds up in the internodes of the stalk.
 Sucrose, which is mined and purified at specialist mill facilities, is used in human food industries as the raw material or fermented for ethanol processing.

 A plant stem juice is used to manufacture sugar and molasses.
-Stem juice is helpful for appetite for weakness, leprosy, bowel disorder, anaemia, and diarrhoea.
+Stem juice is helpful for appetite for weakness, leprosy, bowel disorder, anemia, and diarrhoea.
 Molasses are made from industrial ethyl alcohol.
-Molasses are commonly used as a food for stocks.
+Molasses are commonly used as food for stocks.
 The tops of cane are served to livestock.
 Bagasse, the fibrous remaining after the sugar cane juice is drained and is utilized by using it for the production of, wallboard, fiberboard, paper, and card boarding.